shubham-chandel/ReturnAnalysis/return-reasons/README.md

 #### Parameters

-- `minChar`
-	- Minimum number of characters required for keyword to be valid
+- `minChar`: Minimum number of characters required for keyword to be valid
-	- Type: int
-	- Default: 3

-- `maxWords`
-	- Maximum number of words possible in a keyword
+- `maxWords`: Maximum number of words possible in a keyword
-	- Type: int
-	- Default: 3

-- `minFrequency`
-	- Minimum number of times keyword should appear
+- `minFrequency`: Minimum number of times keyword should appear
-	- Type: int
-	- Default: 15

 ### Best set of Return Reasons